brainboxdotcc/DPP/docpages/example_programs/misc/eval.md

 			 * vulnerability.
 YOU HAVE BEEN WARNED!
 			 */
 			if (event.msg.author.id != MY_DEVELOPER) {
-				bot.message_create(dpp::message(event.msg.channel_id, "On the day i do this for you, Satan will be ice skating to work."));
+				bot.message_create(dpp::message(event.msg.channel_id, "On the day I do this for you, Satan will be ice skating to work."));
 				return;
 			}